 million shares in the company in a regulatory filing.
 The

-filings also showed that prominent hedge fund managers cut their
+filings also showed prominent hedge fund managers cut their

 exposure to high-profile Internet names like Netflix Inc